 From simple beginnings to health system leadership

-In June 1929, a special Act of Parliament established The Royal College of Physicians and Surgeons of Canada to oversee postgraduate medical education.
+In June 1929, a special act of Parliament established the Royal College of Physicians and Surgeons of Canada to oversee postgraduate medical education.
 At first, the Royal College offered just two specialty qualifications: Fellowship in general medicine and Fellowship in general surgery.
-Now, the Royal College recognizes 67 disciplines, granting Fellowships in 29 specialties, 35 subspecialties and three special programs.
+Now, the Royal College recognizes 79 disciplines, granting Fellowships in 29 specialties, 34 subspecialties, three special programs and 13 Areas of Focused Competence (AFC-diplomas).

 One high standard for certification